misschainsawktn/evrenthall-wiki/content/Nine Continents/Nine Continents.md

   - "#y-2025"
 aliases:
   - Continents
-created: 2025-05-29
 ---
 The world of Evrenthall is divided into nine main landmasses, considered to be the **Nine Continents**.
-Each of them was shaped by one of the [[Pantheon#Founder Amphytrion|Founder Amphytrion]], giving it unique climatic, social and cultural characteristics setting it aside from the others.
+Each of them was shaped by one of the [[Pantheon Intro#Founder Amphytrion|Founder Amphytrion]], giving it unique climatic, social and cultural characteristics setting it aside from the others.
 Each continent is associated with various symbols, generally unique and clearly distinguishable from those of the other continents: these include the respective coats of arms, the glyph associated with the continent name (pictured before it in most cases) or the title bestowed upon it, among other minor ones.

 ---